Yogesh-C21/task-management-app/README.md

 ASSUMPTIONS FOR THE TASK MANAGEMENT:

-1) Only Admin can create and delete User/Manager.
-User/Manager Cannot create themselves or each other.
+1) Only admin can create and delete User/Manager.
+User/Manager cannot create themselves.
 2) Only Admin can decide who will be the manager of whom.
 No user/manager can decide this by itself.
-3) Managers can see the their team users (list wise and individually) and can see their team tasks but cannot change user details.
-That access is only limited to Admin/User itself except for details like no user is allowed to change its role (say a user cannot change its role to manager/admin) and create/delete (That can only be done by admin).
+3) Managers can see the their team users (list wise and individually) but cannot change user details.
+4) User/Manager can change their details with restriction of changing their role (That power is only limited to Admin).
-4) Managers can see any task accross and assign any task to any user who comes under him where as user is only limited to tasks assigned to him by manager/admin.
+5) Managers can see any task and assign any task to any user who comes under him where as user is only limited to tasks assigned to him by manager/admin.
+6) A user cannnot assign a task to itself.
+That is only restricted to manager/admin.

 QUICK OVERVIEW OF TECH STACK AND TOOLS USED: